wix-incubator/kafka-connect-s3/README.md

 If you use it, you will likely find issues or ways it can be improved.
 Please feel free to create pull requests/issues and we will do our best to merge anything that helps overall (especially if it has passing tests ;)).

-This was built against Kafka 0.9.0.0 although since starting 0.9.0.1 has been released and will be supported very soon!
+This was built against Kafka 0.9.0.1.

 ## Block-GZIP Output Format